 Schedule Phone Calls With Top Applicants

 Phone screening is a quick and easy way to assess your top picks.
-It’s typically a short 5- to 10-minute telephone call that lets you chat with the job applicant, answer any questions they have, and assess their true interest in the job.
+It’s typically a short telephone call that lets you chat with the job applicant, answer any questions they have, and assess their true interest in the job.
 For tips on what kinds of questions to ask, read our article on how to do a telephone screening interview.

 5. Interview the Most Promising Sales Rep Candidates

-Conducting an in-person or video interview with your top three to five candidates is one of the best ways to get a sense of the job seeker’s temperament and people-skills when you’re hiring a sales rep. During the interview, you’ll ask them questions about situations they’ve encountered, such as how have they overcome pricing objections, or what to do when a client says they need to get the OK from their partner first.
+Conducting an in-person or video interview with your top three to five candidates is one of the best ways to get a sense of the job seeker’s temperament and people skills when you’re hiring a sales rep. During the interview, you’ll ask them questions about situations they’ve encountered, such as how they have overcome pricing objections or what to do when a client says they need to get the OK from their partner first.

 Scheduling the Interview

 Scheduling the interview with a sales rep job applicant is often the most difficult part.
 Fortunately, there are new text and email scheduling apps available to help you manage multiple interviews and give your job candidates a choice in picking a time that works for them.

 Those wondering how to hire a sales rep are often curious about how to structure an interview or the types of interview questions to ask.
 Your interview questions should be focused on the job seeker’s interpersonal skills, such as listening, as well as their sales experience.
 Candidates should be able to provide you with examples of how they interact with people and what kinds of sales they’ve done.

 Pay close attention to their body language, tone of voice, and personality.
 Sales reps must convey a friendly attitude but also be resilient to objections.
 This is a fine line to walk, and finding someone who can do this well every time is like finding a needle in a haystack.